Newly Swissed Online Magazine

 Sept 23: Désalpes de Charmey

-Every last Saturday of September, the désalpes in Charmey celebrate the return of the cattle to the lower pastures.
+Every last Saturday of September, the désalpes in Charmey celebrate the cattle's return to the lower pastures.
 The rindyà (dialect for "alpine departure") is touted among traditionalists as one of the most authentic events.

 Sept 23: Alpine descent and market in Emmetten